sterrettJD/HIV-MetaG/README.md

  - HUMAnN is run via calling `utils/run_humann.py`
  - `utils/run_humann.py` dispatches the sbatch script `slurm/run_humann.sbatch`
  - I did it using the following command `python utils/run_humann.py -i hiv.t32.concat/ -o hiv.t32.concat.humann -s slurm/run_humann.sbatch`

+#### Setting up HUMAnN (notes)
+ - Had some issues getting HUMAnN to work, see [here](https://forum.biobakery.org/t/humann-conda-installation-dependency-issues/4557?u=sterrettjd)
+ - In short, some advice:
+   - Create a new HUMAnN environment, and set conda channel priorities to prioritize biobakery and conda-forge
+   - Use mamba, not conda to install HUMAnN.
+Conda would take over an hour to try to solve the environment
+   - Make sure you're using DIAMOND >= 2.0.15.
+Previous releases of DIAMOND had bugs, and HUMAnN will quit after about 30 min if you don't.
+I'm not sure why conda would install an old release of DIAMOND, but it also had issues with the DIAMOND dependencies, but mamba was able to fix those.
+   - Update MetaPhlan to the latest release of version 4.
+HUMAnN install was using version 3.something.
+   - Run `metaphlan --install` to install databases and build the index for mapping.
+This takes multiple hours, so plan accordingly.
+     - You can also find prebuilt indexes online if you don't want to build them on your own computer.